 Pipeliner CRM was ahead of the curve in this regard, and has evolved the most visual CRM in the industry.
 Sales managers and salespeople are already applauding the fact that Pipeliner provides them with a clear, immediate visual view of their sales statuses and priorities, allowing them to focus on crucial tasks to move sales through to deals won—at a speed that allows them to keep up.

-And of course, Pipeliner CRM has always been (and always will be) a SaaS product (Software as a Service), provided through the Cloud—one of the main hallmarks of Industry 4.0.
+And of course, Pipeliner CRM has always been (and always will be) a SaaSSaaSSaaS is an acronym for Software as a Service. product (Software as a Service), provided through the Cloud—one of the main hallmarks of Industry 4.0.

 As Industry 4.0 becomes the norm, Pipeliner will be there—to visually guide and assist salespeople to sell as never before.